sgul-genetics-centre-bioinformatics/NGS-bioinformatics-workshop_SGUL_31-01-2020/NGS_workshop.md

 ```bash
 software/samtools faidx reference/chrM.fa
 ```
 This produces a text file with one record per line for each of the fasta contigs.
-Each record is of the: contig, size, location, basesPerLine, bytesPerLine.
+Each record is of the format: contig, size, location, basesPerLine, bytesPerLine.

-Creating the sequence dictionary file
+Creating the sequence dictionary file.
 We use CreateSequenceDictionary.jar from Picard tools to create a .dict file from a fasta file:
 ```bash
 java -jar software/gatk-package-4.0.4.0-local.jar CreateSequenceDictionary -R reference/chrM.fa -O reference/chrM.dict
 ```